njosieb/100-days-of-code/log.md

 **Thoughts**: Day #32 of #100DaysOfCode Made sure the changes I made yesterday made sense & were coherent with the rest of the site.
 I took the main color of the new header image & made it the background color for some sections of the site to help lighten the whole thing up quite a bit.

+### Day 33: May 4, 2019 Saturday

+### Day 34: May 5, 2019 Sunday

+### Day 35: May 6, 2019 Monday

+**Today's Progress**: Looked into and Made the title, that shows up on the tab in the browser, personalized!

+**Thoughts**: Day #35 of #100DDaysOfCode Learned how to change the title of the site, in the specific way Nuxt needs it to be done.
+At first I thought this would be easy-peasy, based on how I learned to do it in regular ole html, but easy-peasy & web-dev sometimes don't go together

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence) -->